MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 }
 ```

 You can use this effect with either stroking or filling based on the `Style` property of the `SKPaint` object.
-Here it is on all three platforms:
+Here it is running:

 [![](effects-images/anotherroundedheptagon-small.png "Triple screenshot of the Another Rounded Heptagon page")](effects-images/anotherroundedheptagon-large.png#lightbox "Triple screenshot of the Another Rounded Heptagon page")